On the Move: The Dion Family

 The Dion family story represents a fascinating example of the important contributions Chinese-Australians have made to Australia and, indeed, the nation’s perception of itself as an inclusive and culturally diverse society.
 This exhibition at Wollongong Art Gallery presents a selection of curated objects drawn from the family’s vast archive of material, along with the presentation of contemporary art that distils this historical archive and history through supported residencies and research practices.

-Produced and presented by Wollongong Art Gallery in partnership with 4A Centre for Contemporary Asian Art.
+Produced and presented by Wollongong Art Gallery in partnership with 4A Centre for Contemporary Asian Art with support from The Dion Family.

 Wollongong Art Gallery